 * Jasmine has such a good time with ‘Prince Ali’ that she forgets to question how he’s still alive, since Jafar told her he had the boy’s head cut off.
 It’s unknown if Jasmine was ever going to confront Jafar for lying to her, since he got outed as a vile betrayer not long after.

-* So Genie can casually use to magic to show-off and do impressions whenever he likes, but he literally can’t do anything to save someone’s life if they’re drowning unless they wish him to?
-Genie, no offense, but you’re kind of useless.
+* Wait, so Genie can use his magic to show-off and do tricks whenever he wants to, but he literally can’t do anything to save someone’s life when they’re drowning unless they wish for it?
+What kind of weird, inconsistent powers are those?

 * Religion is typically something Disney skirts around in their movies, but they do acknowledge it from time to time.
 Characters can be seen praying in movies like “Mulan“, and “The Hunchback of Notre Dame” is built on top of Catholicism.
 I bring this up because I’ve recently begun to wonder if the characters in this movie are meant to Muslims.
 There’s a cute scene where the Sultan realizes Jasmine has picked Aladdin for a suitor and he giggles “Praise Allah!”.